 Disclosure

-The legislation does not provide for low value donations (provided for a federal purpose) to be excluded from the cumulative total for disclosures.
+The legislation does not provide for low value gifts (provided for a federal purpose) to be excluded from the cumulative total for disclosures.

 Disclosure